National Youth Service scandal: Kipchumba Murkomen

 Kipchumba Murkomen, the senator for Elgeyo Marakwet County, was accused of having received Ksh.
 15 million from Out of the Box Solutions.
 Murkomen is said to have received this money through his law firm Sing'oei, Murkomen and Sigei (SMS) Advocates.
 Out of the Box Solutions has been accused of having received millions through fraudulent National Youth Service contracts.
 Murkomen was mentioned together with Farouk Teigut Kibet, deputy president William Ruto's personal aide.

 PAC recommendations

 In its report released on 20 April 2017, the committee recommended that Waiguru should not run for any public office if found guilty after due process.
-It also recommended the prosecution of Murkomen as well as Central Bank of Kenya (CBK) governor Paul Njoroge for abetting a money laundering.
+It also recommended the prosecution of Murkomen as well as Central Bank of Kenya (CBK) governor Paul Njoroge for abetting money laundering.

 Hillary Sigei, the managing partner of SMS Advocates, was to be charged with withdrawing and using Ksh.
 500,000 for personal use, which were proceeds of crime.

 Criminal charges enacted

-On 28 May 2018, it was reveal that 40 civil servants and 14 private sector officials, including National Youth Service (NYS) Director General Richard Ndubai, were arrested on charges related to the scandal.
+On 28 May 2018, it was revealed that 40 civil servants and 14 private sector officials, including National Youth Service (NYS) Director General Richard Ndubai, were arrested on charges related to the scandal.